Small-group health coverage at a glance

 - Depending on the rules in your state, you may have access to association health plans.

 - Premium subsidies provide a tax advantage for low- and middle-income people who purchase their own coverage.

-- Reimburse employees’ individual premiums with a QSEHRA
+- Employers may be able to reimburse employees’ individual premiums with a QSEHRA.

 - What if you have a very small business?